tootedom/lua-resty-background-resolver/README.md

 - librestychash.so in the root of this project is licensed under BSD from: https://github.com/openresty/lua-resty-balancer You should install and compile for your platform/distribution.
 It is here as a means for testing

-- chash.lus in the root of this project is licensed under BSD from: https://github.com/openresty/lua-resty-balancer
+- chash.lua in the root of this project is licensed under BSD from: https://github.com/openresty/lua-resty-balancer Is it here as a mean for testing.
+You should install it from the  https://github.com/openresty/lua-resty-balancer repo for your platform

 - TestDNS.pm is licensed under BSD from: https://raw.githubusercontent.com/openresty/lua-resty-dns
+  Is it here as a mean for testing.